What Returns is What Is — a presentist critique through contrast

 Modes of truth, and the question that matters

-To say it plainly, in the omnisyndetic framework our focus is what binds and returns (its in the name) we do not hunt for essence.
+To say it plainly, in the Omnisyndetic framework our focus is what binds and returns (its in the name) we do not hunt for essence.
 We do not chase a deepest truth tucked behind the curtain.
 We look at what is.
 We measure what returns now, structurally, in contrast.
 Identity is where a relation closes and holds.
 That is our ground.

 Traditions point in different directions.
 Correspondence leans on the world as fixed.
 Relativism leans on frame.
 Existentialism leans on lived meaning.
 Essentialism leans on inner nature.
 Dialetheism lets two truths stand.
 All fine, but each treats truth like a thing.
 We do not.
 We ask one smaller question that bites harder: what returns.